-Settings can be accessed via the button in the upper right corner of Endpoints -> Readiness page.
+Settings can be accessed via the button in the upper right corner of the Endpoints -> Readiness page.

 Enable Endpoints Readiness